 More recently however, the origin of the s-lative case has been the topic of more debate and research.
 Maybe the -s- in question isn’t related to the s-lative at all.
 One theory brought up the possibility that the -s- didn’t carry its own meaning; it was part of the stem of certain words and got adopted to other words.

 In recent years, the linguist Jussi Ylikoski has written several articles (to my understanding starting from 2011) hypothesizing that the -s– in the -ssa and -sta forms might have been a separate word at some point: a postposition that’s been morphed into the word (maybe sisä?).
 It’s hard to prove things like this, but makes sense based on how there has been a theorized tendency in Uralic languages to make postpositions into suffixes.
 Ylikoski sees similarities between other languages that have developed from the Proto-Uralic language (spoken around 6000 BC), more specifically in Samoyedic languages.

 Thinking of the s-lative as the early version of the mihin-form makes sense in Finnic languages.
 After all, we have these ancient examples like alas and ulos.
 It makes less sense when we take other Finno-Volgaic languages (spoken around 2000 BC) in account.

 There have also been theories about there having been at least three lative endings: (-k, -n ja -s).
-Different Uralic languages adopted different version of it for their mihin forms.
-The Mordvinic and would have used just the s-lative.
+Different Uralic languages adopted different versions of it for their mihin forms.
+The Mordvinic would have used just the s-lative.
 The Mari language would also have used the k-lative.
 Finnish and the Sámi languages would have used a combination of the n-lative and s-lative.